rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A deep interest in subnational governance and a penchant for problem solving brought him to Samagra.
 He intends to leverage his academic grounding and hands-on experience in governance and developmental issues to create impact at scale.
-Currently, he is part of the Samarth team in Himachal Pradesh.
+Currently, he is part of the Central Team in the Delhi office.
     image: /img/edited_img_3638.jpg
     linkedInProfile: 'https://www.linkedin.com/in/jayashankar-vengathattil/'
     name: Jayashankar Vengathattil
-    project: Samarth
+    project: ' Central Team'
   - bio: >-
       Karan holds a Postgraduate Diploma in Rural Management from Xavier Institute of Social Service, Ranchi and a Bachelor's degree in Information